MuqtadirAnwar/MuqtadirAnwar/README.md

 ## Hi there 👋

-👋 Hi, I’m Muqtadir Anwar, a passionate Data Scientist and aspiring Data Analyst with a focus on using data-driven insights to solve business problems.
+**I’m Muqtadir Anwar,** a passionate Data Scientist and aspiring Data Analyst with a focus on using data-driven insights to solve business problems.
 Currently working on projects like Customer Churn Prediction, I aim to leverage my skills in SQL, Python, and machine learning to drive impactful decisions.

 <!--